combox/combox-edge/README.md

 - `postgres/init` scripts run only on first DB initialization for a fresh volume.
 - PostgreSQL web UI path is always `/tools/db/`, but container is selected by profile (`admin-pgweb` or `admin-pgadmin`).

-## Notes

-- Use only one compose file (`docker-compose.yml`) to avoid config drift.
-- Keep user-facing labels/messages in `strings/` and avoid hardcoded text in edge scripts/templates.

 ## License

 <a href="./LICENSE">